dportzline83/ravendb-example/README.md

 # Some thoughts on document database design

 ## Traditional RDBMS
-- Each "type" gets its own table
+- Domain objects spread across many tables
 - Normalization
 - Lots of foreign key relationships to produce complete picture
-- Many tables/relationships accessed to produce needed data for a single logical grouping

 ## Document Databases
-- Store more related types together in the same document
+- Domain objects consolidated into fewer documents
 - Denormalization
 - Less foreign key relationships
-- Fewer documents, ideally one per logical page

-### How to think about it
+## How to think about it
 - Focus less on how the data is stored, and more on how it will be accessed
 - Ask yourself, will this type ever need to be accessed independently, or does it only make sense within the context of some parent document?